kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 20% = F: 111, 112, 113, 114, 115, 116, 117, 118

-### Q111 - LEARN
+### Q111
 _Multiple endocrine neoplasia_ type I (MEN I)

 	A. Has an autosomal recessive inheritance
-	B. Has its gene located on chromosome 10 - F (chromosome 11)
+	B. Has its gene located on chromosome 10
-	C. Is known as Sipple syndrome - F (MEN 11A)
+	C. Is known as Sipple syndrome
-	D. Commonly includes phaeochromocytoma - F
+	D. Commonly includes phaeochromocytoma
 	E. Commonly includes hyperparathyroidism

 #### Answer: D. Commonly includes phaeochromocytoma - *FALSE* = E. Commonly includes hyperparathyroidism - TRUE
-- MEN I is inherited in an autosomal dominant fashion
+- MEN I is inherited in an autosomal dominant (AD) fashion
-- The gene is located on chromosome 11; the gene for MEN II is on chromosome 10
+	- Gene is located on chromosome 11; the gene for MEN II is on chromosome 10
 - MEN IIA is known as Sipple syndrome
-- Phaeochromocytoma is a common feature of MEN IIB, not MEN I
+	- *Phaeochromocytoma* is a common feature of MEN IIB, not MEN I

 ### Q112
 Which of the following is NOT true regarding _malignant hyperpyrexia_?

-	A. It can be caused by suxamethonium - T
+	A. It can be caused by suxamethonium
-	B. It can be caused by isoflurane - T
+	B. It can be caused by isoflurane
-	C. It can be caused by nitrous oxide - F
+	C. It can be caused by nitrous oxide
-	D. Dantrolene is the treatment - T
+	D. Dantrolene is the treatment
-	E. It occurs in 1 in 150,000 - T
+	E. It occurs in 1 in 150,000

 #### Answer: A. It can be caused by suxamethonium - *FALSE* = C. It can be caused by nitrous oxide - TRUE
-- All inhalational anaesthetic agents except nitrous oxide can cause malignant hyperpyrexia
+- All inhalational anaesthetic agents *except nitrous oxide* can cause malignant hyperpyrexia
 	- suxamethonium can also cause it
-- Treatment involves dantrolene
+- Treatment involves *dantrolene*
 - Malignant hyperpyrexia occurs in 1 in 150,000

 ### Q113